Of Time and Stamps

 We are confident that most of the solutions to build this product and a reusable set of pallets, as well as the underlying theory, have largely been figured out.

-We also know that a lot of questions still remain and we are actively working on proving that the Time Beacons system does indeed guarantee a safer timestamp value for blocks and transactions.
+We also know that a lot of questions still remain and we are actively working on proving that this time consensus system does indeed guarantee a safer timestamp value for blocks and transactions.

 Playing with time and time proofs is complex, and our research has shown that many of the things we take for granted in a “blockchain” need to be proven again.
 As the system becomes more reliant on time, failures could result in chain termination.